KNOM is Yours for Western Alaska.

-KNOM country extends from the Yukon Delta to the Bering Strait, and covers numerous remote villages in Bush Alaska.
-The station serves as a vital communications service, a place for community engagement and conversation, and always: a faithful friend and companion.
+KNOM country extends from the Yukon Delta and Nulato Hills to the Bering Strait, covering numerous remote villages.
+The station is privileged to serve as a vital communications service, a place for community engagement and conversation, and always: a faithful friend and companion over the radio waves.

 Friend & Companion